filipeclacerda/filipeclacerda/README.md

-### Hello there!
-I'm Filipe Lacerda.
+# Hello there! 👋 I'm Filipe Lacerda

-<p>Hello there! 👋 I'm Filipe Lacerda, a skilled Software Engineer with a passion for technology.
-I have over 4 years of experience in developing web and mobile applications.
-My expertise lies in designing efficient and scalable software solutions using modern frameworks such as React.js, React Native and Laravel .</p>
+I'm a skilled Software Engineer with a passion for technology.
+With over 4 years of experience in developing web and mobile applications, I specialize in designing efficient and scalable software solutions using modern frameworks such as React.js, React Native, and Laravel.

-#### My favorite languages:
+## Favorite Languages

 - PHP
 - JavaScript
-- React
+- React.js
 - React Native
 - Java
 - Python
 - Laravel

-#### Education:
+## Education

-- 🎓 Bachelor's degree in information systems.
+- 🎓 Bachelor's degree in Information Systems.
 - 🎓 Graduate degree in Software Engineering.

-#### About me:
+## About Me

-- 💼 I'm currently working as a systems analyst for CAEd/UFJF
+- 💼 Currently working as a Systems Analyst for CAEd/UFJF.
-- 🔭 I’m currently doing some freelance jobs
+- 🔭 Also taking on freelance jobs.
-- 🌱 I’m currently learning Laravel and more about JavaScript's frameworks
+- 🌱 Continuously learning Laravel and exploring more about JavaScript frameworks.

-#### Continuous Learning and Growth:
+## Continuous Learning and Growth

-<p>I am constantly seeking new opportunities for growth and self-improvement.
-I believe in staying updated with the latest industry trends and continuously enhancing my skills through continuous learning and professional development.</p>
+I am committed to continuous learning and self-improvement.
+I strive to stay updated with the latest industry trends and enhance my skills through continuous learning and professional development.

-#### Let's Connect:
+## Let's Connect

-<p>I'm excited about exploring new challenges and contributing to meaningful projects.
-Let's connect and discuss how I can help you achieve your software development goals!</p>
+I'm excited about exploring new challenges and contributing to meaningful projects.
+If you'd like to discuss how I can help you achieve your software development goals, let's connect!

 <a href="https://www.linkedin.com/in/filipeclacerda/" target="_blank"><img src="https://img.shields.io/badge/LinkedIn-Connect-blue" alt="LinkedIn"></a>
 <a href="https://github.com/filipeclacerda" target="_blank"><img src="https://img.shields.io/badge/GitHub-Follow-green" alt="GitHub"></a>
 <a href="https://filipelacerda.hypvel.com" target="_blank"><img src="https://img.shields.io/badge/Portfolio-Visit-blueviolet" alt="Portfolio"></a>